Callmel4p/MiniCTF-2024/Write up/MiniCTF2024 (1).md

 ##### Solution
 With the name "sixtifor" (64).
 I thought the message was Base64 decoded.
 But with first try, the decoded message still unclear but I realized it was shorter than before so I thought I was on the right track.
 After many times decode the decoded message and got the shorter message, finally I got the flag.

 ![coban  flag](../Image/coban_flag.png)

 ##### Comment
-To solve this challenge, I have to say thank so much for the ISP CLUB Seminar before the Contest , although I had known after decode before but it was the first time I know about multipletimes decoding, it seem to be easy method but I still feel it is amazing :>
+To solve this challenge, I have to say thank so much for the ISP CLUB Seminar before the Contest , although I had known after decode before but it was the first time I know about multipletimes decoding, it seem to be easy method but I still feel it is amazing.

 ### Challenge : APLHABEZ
 (_190pt, 32 solves, flag : miniCTF{4lpk4b3t_3V0LU710N_(@@)}_)